Cruiser Guidance Notes

 With the fast flowing tides a ‘Man Overboard’ may be difficult to locate.
 In addition sudden choppy conditions can increase the risk of falling.
 Please instruct your crew of the additional risk and be prepared for such an incident.
 In the hours of darkness all persons shall wear life lines when on deck and in the cockpit.

-Where appropriate life jackets must be worn at all times.
+Where appropriate life jackets must be worn times.

 The Severn estuary closely bounded by land, experiences mist and fog more frequently than other locations in the Bristol Channel.
 Please consider this when making your passage plan.